Skip to content

 While this doesn’t entirely negate the environmental impact of the Internet, it at least means your website isn’t contributing to the problem.
 To find a green hosting provider, try searching the Green Web Foundation’s Green Hosting Directory.
 If you’d rather use a hosting provider not on this list, you can also offset your website’s carbon directly.

-Also, optimizing your website page speed and user experience isn’t only good for a higher conversion rate — it will make it more energy efficient as well.
+Also, optimizing your website page speed, SEO, and user experience isn’t only good for a higher conversion rate — it will make it more energy efficient as well.
 To learn more about reducing the carbon footprint of your website, see our post on the topic

 6. Favor Climate-aware Vendors, Partners and Suppliers